Abhishekvrshny/abhishekvrshny.github.io/_posts/2020-08-02-dns-aware-persistent-connections.markdown

   http://user-images.githubusercontent.com/12811812/89064961-8777a680-d388-11ea-9145-d84c1b2149ff.png
 ---

-An interesting discussion that came up recently.
+This post is about an interesting discussion that came up recently.
 There was a problem faced to which **DNS-aware persistent http connections** seemed to be a probable solution.
 I can understand if you have never heard of such a concept before, probably because its not so common or probably it doesn't even exist\!
 We'll find that out soon.

 ![](https://user-images.githubusercontent.com/12811812/89064961-8777a680-d388-11ea-9145-d84c1b2149ff.png)